mulle-c/mulle-container/dox/API_ARRAY.md

 ```
 unsigned long  mulle_array_find_in_range_identical( struct mulle_array *array,
                                                     void *obj,
-                                                    unsigned int location,
-                                                    unsigned int length)
+                                                    struct mulle_range range)
 ```

-Find index of element which is identical to `obj` in the range given by `location` and `length`.
+Find index of element which is identical to `obj` in the range given by `range.location` and `range.length`.

 ### `mulle_array_find_in_range`

 ```
 unsigned long  mulle_array_find_in_range( struct mulle_array *array,
                                           void *obj,
-                                          unsigned int location,
-                                          unsigned int length)
+                                          struct mulle_range range)
 ```

-Find index of element which is equal to `obj` in the range given by `location` and `length`.
+Find index of element which is equal to `obj` in the range given by `range.location` and `range.length`.
 The equality is determined by the callback of array.